 Exceptions do exist for the feathers of legally-hunted waterfowl or other migratory gamebirds, and for the use of feathers by Native Americans. - USFWS

 There is also one additional major exception.
-The MBTA applies only to migratory bird species that are native to North America, and that a native migratory bird species is one that is present as a result of natural biological or ecological processes.
-Nonnative, human-introduced species, are exempt from feather collection and harvest.
-If you want feathers for art or fly fishing but are not confident in your identification abilities, buy feathers from domestic collections from Amazon.
+The Migratory Bird Treaty Act applies only to migratory bird species that are native to North America, and a native migratory bird species is one that is present as a result of natural biological or ecological processes.
+Nonnative, human-introduced species are exempt from feather collection and harvest.
+If you want feathers for art or fly fishing but are not confident in your identification abilities, buy feathers from domestic collections.

 Which bird species are protected by the Migratory Bird Treaty Act?

-The list for protected species is quite large.
-However, you can use these simples rules from USFWS to determine if a species is protected.
+The list of protected species is quite large.
+However, you can use these simple rules from USFWS to determine if a species is protected.
 However, you do not want to make an incorrect assumption.

 A migratory bird species is included on the list if it meets one or more of the following criteria:

 It occurs in the United States or U.S. territories as the result of natural biological or ecological processes and is currently, or was previously listed as, a species or part of a family protected by one of the four international treaties or their amendments.

 Revised taxonomy results in it being newly split from a species that was previously on the list and the new species occurs in the United States or U.S. territories as the result of natural biological or ecological processes.

 New evidence exists for its natural occurrence in the United States or U.S. territories resulting from natural distributional changes and the species occurs in a protected family.